cactode/cactode.github.io/_posts/2020-03-20-minicabinet.md

 ![](/img/projects/minicabinet/3.jpg)

 Now for the boring part of this project - wiring.
 A friend of mine had recently shown me his beautiful wiring cabinet from work and I was motivated to outdo him.
-It look longer than I'd care to admit, but it looks purty.
+Don't tell him, but I think I won.

 ![](/img/projects/minicabinet/4.jpg)